pmary/blablamower/README.md

 docker-compose run blablamower /bin/bash
 ```

+## On your own system
+You just need to have Node.js 12.18.x.

 # Run the application
-Once you are logged in the container, from the /app directory, install the dependencies with:
+Install the dependencies with:
 ```
 npm package install
 ```